samueldbrewer/parcel-crawl-service/README.md

 `remote_client_gui.py` is a lightweight desktop helper that mirrors the classic shrink-wrap flow:

 1. Select the DXF locally and click **Capture Footprint** to pick the bounding box + frontage direction.
+2. Refresh the **Remote Files** list to see everything already staged on the server.
-2. Click **Upload & Start Crawl** to POST the DXF to `/files`, then create a `/jobs` request with the captured points.
-The response shows the job ID and the API’s JSON payload for easy debugging.
+3. Click **Upload DXF** (or pick an existing file from the list), then **Start Crawl** to POST the job with the captured footprint/front vector.
+The response shows the job ID and updates as the job runs.

 Run it with `python3 remote_client_gui.py` (requires the same dependencies as the crawler).
 Configure the API base URL if you’re targeting a different Railway environment.